stanislavfort/stanislavfort.github.io/_posts/ML/2021-01-12-OpenAI_CLIP_adversarial_examples.md

 ---
 It turns out that adversarial examples are very easy to find (<100 gradient steps typically) for the [OpenAI CLIP](https://openai.com/blog/clip/) model in the zero-shot classification regime.
 Those adversarial examples generalize to semantically related text descriptions of the adversarial class.

-# Adversarial examples for the OpenAI CLIP in its zero-shot classification regime and their semantic generalization

 ## Stanislav Fort ([Twitter](https://twitter.com/stanislavfort) and [GitHub](https://github.com/stanislavfort))

 **TL;DR: Adversarial examples are very easy to find for the [OpenAI CLIP model](https://openai.com/blog/clip/) in its zero-shot classification regime.
 Those adversarial examples generalize surprisingly well to semantically-related descriptions of the adversarial class.
 I wrote a [Google Colab](https://github.com/stanislavfort/OpenAI_CLIP_adversarial_examples/blob/main/OpenAI_CLIP_adversarial_images_playground.ipynb) where you can try it for yourself.**